networknt/light-doc/content/en/tutorial/oauth/form-auth-local.md

 ```
 192.168.1.144   lightapi.net signin.lightapi.net
 ```
 You must change the IP address if you want to try it on your local.
 You can find your IP with `ifconfig` command.
+If you are using a home network, it might be 192.168.xxx.xxx, and it might be 10.xxx.xxx.xxx if you are on a corporate network.

 When we start the router, we are using 8443 as the port number in docker-compose or start it standalone in the IDE for debugging.
 However, we don't want to see the port number on the browser.
 So we need to map the default https port 443 to 8443 on my local.
 Please follow this [tutorial](/tutorial/security/port443/) to set up the `iptables`.

-All the light-oauth2 services will be registered to the consul server running locally, to start it.
+All the light-oauth2 services will be registered to the consul server running locally.
+Before starting it, we need to update the docker-compose-consul.yml in the light-docker repository to change the extra_hosts IP address to your host IP address found above.

+The lines that need to be changed are located at https://github.com/networknt/light-docker/blob/master/docker-compose-consul.yml#L14

+To start it.

 ```
 cd ~/networknt/light-docker